The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

 This happened before desperation had set in and we still had plenty of savings.
 I’m grateful that I had the good sense to do so because had I taken that gig, I would have spent months traveling and working on this book at the expense of everything else I’m now doing, including my business, my books, and the new direction I’m taking my freelancing. ($15,000 over six months is not a lot of money, especially since I know this book could not have been written on the side.)

 By turning down that $15,000 in the short term (and struggling for months because of it), I truly feel I’ve now put myself in a position to really grow my income next year.
-In fact, I’ve vowed to start working towards making six figures a year and I’m putting everything into place to make sure that happens.
+In fact, I’ve vowed to work towards making six figures a year and I’m putting everything into place to make sure that happens.

 When you’re really struggling, it’s so easy to take low-paying, crappy jobs.
 You have to keep the faith that something better will come along.
 It almost always does.
 (And if it doesn’t, you can always find another low-paying, crappy gig.)